View on GitHub

 golangci-lint run

 Every decision has security, compliance, and reliability implications.
-When uncertain about whether something meets standards, err on the side of caution and ask.
+When uncertain, err on the side of caution.